oakleyaidan21/newtRPIAuth/README.md

 | `USER`                  | email address that sends the verification emails                                                   |
 | `PASS`                  | password for the email address                                                                     |

+_If using a gmail account for the email, you'll need to sign into it on a browser first before running the code_

 To start, run `node main.js`